Do Go On - 345 - Dame Julie Andrews

 I don't know what that means.

-they were ones that you made for yourself back in the 80s.
+I think Yahoo, that were ones that you made for yourself back in the United States.

 Oh, I'm young.